Elementary Students (4K - 5th Grade)

 Private/Parochial Student Transportation

-For the 2013-2014 school year, the District provides yellow bus transportation to private/parochial students in grades 4K through 5 who live in the designated attendance areas and attend St. James, St. Dennis, Queen of Peace, or St. Maria Goretti.
-Yellow bus transportation for the 2013-2014 school year will align to the District’s calendar.
-Transportation will begin on Tuesday, September 3, 2013.
+The District provides yellow bus transportation to private/parochial students in grades 4K through 5 who live in the designated attendance areas and attend St. James, St. Dennis, Queen of Peace, or St. Maria Goretti.
+Yellow bus transportation for the school year will align to the District’s calendar.
+Transportation will begin on the same day as the District’s start date.

 Transportation Services for Students Determined to be Homeless

 If it is determined to be in the best interest of the student, a student who becomes homeless is entitled to continue to attend their “school of origin.”
 “School of origin” is defined as the school the student was attending when permanently housed, or the school in which the student was last enrolled.
 Districts are required to provide transportation to and from the school of origin, which may result in transportation being provided to a homeless student to and from a location outside of the school’s attendance area, or even to and from a location outside the District’s boundaries.
-Once a student becomes permanently housed, the District will no longer provide transportation to the school of origin.
+Once a student becomes permanently housed and upon completion of the current school year, the District will no longer provide transportation to the school of origin.

 For students who have been determined to be homeless and continue to reside in the attendance area of the school in which they are enrolled, the standard transportation policies apply.